madetech/handbook/guides/welfare/raising_an_issue.md

 You can find information on how to make a claim on gov.uk: https://www.gov.uk/employment-tribunals

 ## Disciplinary Procedure
-While we always prefer to handle minor misdemeanours in an informal – grown up - way, we have a disciplinary procedure in place which will be invoked in the unusual event that a member of staff breaches any of our Company policies or performs (or assists in) an illegal or immoral activity.
+We always prefer to handle minor misdemeanours in an informal – grown up - way.
+Where required, we follow the [ACAS CoP](https://www.acas.org.uk/article/2174/Discipline-and-grievance-Acas-Code-of-Practice) for handling disciplinary procedures, which will be invoked in the unusual event that a member of staff breaches any of our Company policies or performs (or assists in) an illegal or immoral activity.